njam/cargomedia-website/_posts/2014-04-25-reliably-reloading-monit.markdown

 ### The workaround

-The most reliable way to create a *blocking* script for reloading monit we've found is to check the *file access time* of monit's *state file*.
+The most reliable way to create a *blocking* script for reloading monit we've found is to check the *file modification time* of monit's *state file*.

-Monit accesses `/root/.monit.state` when reloading, so if its access time has changed we can assume the reload was finished.
+Monit modifies `/root/.monit.state` when reloading, so if its modify time has changed we can assume the reload was finished.
 Here's a version of `monit-reload.sh`:

 {% highlight bash %}
-function getStateAccess { stat -c "%x" "/root/.monit.state"; }
+function getStateAccess { stat -c "%Y" "/root/.monit.state"; }
 export -f getStateAccess
 export STATE_ACCESS=$(getStateAccess)
 function checkHasReloaded { test "$(getStateAccess)" != "${STATE_ACCESS}"; }